-Potter Clarkson LLP respects your privacy and is committed to protecting your personal data.
+Potter Clarkson respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you either engage us to provide services to you or visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 - IMPORTANT INFORMATION AND WHO WE ARE

 - DISCLOSURES OF YOUR PERSONAL DATA

 This privacy notice aims to give you information on how Potter Clarkson collects and processes your personal data when you engage us to provide services to you or when you use our website, including any data you may provide through our website when you sign up to access certain features or receive particular materials.
 Potter Clarkson LLP operates the website and will be responsible for the control and processing of any personal data collected through your use of the website.
 The Potter Clarkson entity that provides services to you will be responsible for your personal data provided in relation to those services.

 Our website is not intended for children and we do not knowingly collect data relating to children.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Potter Clarkson LLP (or, where applicable, the associated entity that provides services to you) is the controller and responsible for your personal data (collectively referred to as "we", "us" or "our" in this privacy notice).